leonawicz/tabr/cran-comments.md

 ## This is an update release.

-* Function additions and updates, including documentation, vignettes and unit tests.
+* Bug fixes, documentation and unit test updates.

 ## Downstream dependencies